Basilica of Our Lady of Peace: Architecture

-Columns are plentiful throughout the basilica but are not uniform in style; the smaller columns are there for structural reasons, while the bigger ones are decorative and contain elevators, rainwater evacuation from the roof and other building mechanical devices.
-There is enough space to seat 7,000 people in the nave, with standing room for an additional 11,000 people.
+Columns are plentiful throughout the basilica but are not uniform in style; the smaller columns are structural, while the larger ones are decorative and contain elevators, rainwater conduits from the roof and other building mechanical devices.
+The nave contains enough space to seat 7,000 people, with standing room for an additional 11,000 people.
 Apart from the basilica are two identical villas.
-One of the villas accommodates the clergymen who operate the basilica.
+One of the villas accommodates the clergy who operate the basilica.
 A room in the other villa is reserved for papal visits, of which only one has occurred, when the basilica was consecrated.

-The wood chosen for the 7,000 pews in the Our Lady of Peace Basilica is iroko wood.
+The wood chosen for the pews in the Basilica was iroko wood.

 Construction

-The Basilica was built by Dumez, a French construction company.
+The basilica was built by the French company Dumez.

 The cost of the basilica was met with some controversy globally when construction began, especially as the Côte d'Ivoire was going through an economic and fiscal crisis at the time.
 Pope John Paul II agreed to consecrate the basilica on the condition that a hospital also be built nearby.
-This hospital, whose construction was frozen during the politico-military crisis from 2002 to 2011, was finally completed in 2014 and opened in January 2015, at a cost of €21.3 million.
+This hospital, whose construction was frozen during the First Ivorian Civil War, was finally completed in 2014 and opened in January 2015, at a cost of €21.3 million.

 Memorial

 Côte d'Ivoire President Houphouët-Boigny chose his birthplace of Yamoussoukro to be the site of the new capital city of his country in 1983.
 As part of the plan of the city, the president wanted to memorialize himself with the construction of the basilica.
-He is even pictured beside Jesus ascending to heaven in one stained-glass panel.
+Houphouët-Boigny is even pictured kneeling beside Jesus at his triumphal entry into Jerusalem in one stained glass panel.
 Due to the location of the Basilica, it was dubbed by the media as "basilica in the bush".
 Houphouët-Boigny believed it would become a pilgrimage site for African Catholics.